Study Abroad Information for Students

 Study Abroad and the History Major and Minor: Information for Students

 Studying history in a foreign university can be a wonderful learning experience.
 Many students take the opportunity to immerse themselves in the history of the country where they are studying, enriching their understanding of their host country and its traditions.
-Most History courses taken through Study Abroad can be transferred back to Rutgers and counted toward the History major and minor.
+The Rutgers Center for Global Education (102 College Avenue) offers over 150 programs in approximately 50 countries, including exchange partnerships with foreign universities, language and cultural immersion programs, service-learning and internship programs, and short-term faculty-led courses abroad during winter and summer intercession.
+Many of these programs will provide opportunities to take history courses (in English) that can be transferred back to Rutgers and counted towards the history major and minor.
 Here are some frequently asked questions and answers that will inform you about how courses will be transferred.

 Q: Can I transfer back any History course I take through Study Abroad?

 A: Yes, although there are some limits.
 Most courses that are taught in a History department and that deal directly with historical topics can be transferred back and counted in your major or minor.
 Courses that cover local or national cultures from a multidisciplinary perspective (including such subjects as geography, literature, art, and/or gastronomy) are generally not transferable as major or minor equivalents, even though they might include some coverage of history.
 Such courses can generally still be transferred back as electives and counted for general graduation requirements.